 Couch, also a standout at Leslie County High School in Hyden, Kentucky, was inducted into the National Federation of State High School Associations (NFHS) National High School Hall of Fame in 2021.

-The 2023 College Football Hall of Fame Class will be officially inducted during the 65th NFF Annual Awards Dinner on Dec.
-5, 2023, and permanently immortalized at the Chick-fil-A College Football Hall of Fame in Atlanta.
-They will also be honored at their respective schools with an NFF Hall of Fame On-Campus Salute, presented by Fidelity Investments, during the 2023 season.
+The 2024 College Football Hall of Fame Class will be officially inducted during the 66th NFF Annual Awards Dinner Presented by Las Vegas on Dec.
+10, 2024, and permanently immortalized at the Chick-fil-A College Football Hall of Fame in Atlanta.
+They will also be honored at their respective schools with an NFF Hall of Fame On-Campus Salute, presented by Fidelity Investments, during the 2024 season.

 The criteria for Hall of Fame consideration include:

 - First and foremost, a player must have received First-Team All-America recognition by a selector that is recognized by the NCAA and utilized to comprise its consensus All-America teams.

 - A player becomes eligible for consideration by the Foundation’s Honors Courts 10 full seasons after his final year of intercollegiate football played.

 - While each nominee’s football achievements in college are of prime consideration, his post-football record as a citizen is also weighed.
 He must have proven himself worthy as a citizen, carrying the ideals of football forward into his relations with his community.
 Consideration may also be given for academic honors and whether the candidate earned a college degree.

 - Players must have played their last year of intercollegiate football within the last 50 years.* For example, to be eligible for the 2024 ballot, the player must have played his last year in 1974 or thereafter.
 In addition, players who are playing professionally and coaches who are coaching on the professional level are not eligible until after they retire.